We get a ton of emails asking about gift ideas for families this time of year, so we're whipping up a helpful guide!

 The aptly-named Ultimate Chicken Coop by Hampel is made of molded plastic for an easy-to construct and easy-to-clean home that's the perfect size for a backyard flock.
-It's simple to move so you can provide your chickens with fresh grass often.
+It's simple to move with the add-on wheel accessory, so you can provide your chickens with fresh grass often.
 Flaps on the sides lift up for easy egg access and it's totally predator-proof, as proven by our cats who spent the better part of a week trying to gain access into this curious new contraption.

 An Upscale Play Area

 We got this Activity Table from Skip Hop a couple years ago, and we love how it converts from a bouncer to a play area and even a sleek homework table for our older kids.
 The things that have really stood the test of time, though, are the Reversible Waterproof Play Mat and the Kids Chairs.

 This solar OR battery powered light has cool white LEDs, a bendy arm to wrap it around anything, and it lasts 12 hours on a single charge.
 The Luci Core has rapidly become our family's favorite light, being put to use in the shop, for reading, for photography, and all around camp.